charlielobster/CFD_MD_AI_Project_2025/README.md

 # CFD and MD AI Modeling with the PhysicsNeMo Platform

 Ostensibly, this is a final project for three CCNY courses, an AI, a Computational Physics, and a Computational Fluid Mechanics course.
-I also hope to use the experience in support of a funded research opportunity making use of the general skillset.
+I also hope to use the experience in support of a funded research opportunity that makes use of the general skillset.

 <a href=https://developer.nvidia.com/physicsnemo>NVIDIA PhysicsNeMo Official Site</a>